 - Eat seasonal.
 You may think, seasonal?
 In winter?
 Yes indeed!
 There are some great fruits and veggies you can choose to save yourself some pennies through the winter.
 Think onions, carrots, potatoes, beets, cabbage, other root veggies and squashes.
 These veggies are packed with antioxidants and make wonderful warm side dishes.
 For fruits, think bananas, oranges, kiwis and grapefruit.

 - Head to toe cooking!
 Remember those vegetables we mentioned in our previous point?
 Those and many other fruits and vegetables can be used entirely in your cooking.
 Don’t waste leaves, skin or other bits and pieces.
 Did you know that broccoli leaves can be used in soups?
 Most if not all fruits and veggies can be used in some way or another entirely.
-Check out this really simple recipe that uses broccoli leaves!

 - Shop smart by checking flyers and going to the supermarkets that have the best sales for you.
 Make a list so you don’t buy things on impulse.